Masked Capsule Autoencoders: Experiments

 \section{Experiments}

-To validate that our method is successful, we have run numerous experiments with various ablations on multiple datasets.
-These experiments validate that masking is indeed effective for pushing the boundaries of Capsule Networks.
+To validate the effectiveness of our method, we conducted numerous experiments with various ablations on multiple datasets.
+These experiments demonstrate that masking is indeed a powerful technique for pushing the boundaries of Capsule Networks.